 While some skills are innate, others are learned.
 In the workplace, we tend to focus on the skills that directly apply to one’s specific role.
-However, there are a number of other skills an individual picks up on through their personal interests and experiences that make them excellent at their job.
-If you are able to hone in on these unique skills and encourage employees to bring them to work, your team will surely excel in innovation and creativity.
+However, other skills an individual picks up through their personal interests and experiences can make them excellent at their job.
+If you are able to home in on these unique skills and encourage employees to bring them to work, your team will surely excel in innovation and creativity.

-It’s important to remember that individual differences are what make each of your team members unique and providing a workplace that allows for individuals to excel will only help your team grow and innovate.
+Remember that individual differences make each of your team members unique.
+Providing a workplace that allows for individuals to excel will only help your team grow and innovate.
 Individuals of all types of diversity on this list will experience different types of bias, which can affect their ability to excel in the workplace.
-When you are building out a diverse and inclusive workforce, make sure to continuously educate your team on why diversity and inclusion matters so everyone is on the same page.
+When building out a diverse and inclusive workforce, continuously educate your team on why diversity and inclusion matters so everyone is on the same page.

 An in-depth analysis of diversity, equity, and inclusion in the technology industry.